Muhsin

 Ganduje’s political force’s confusion should not infect unsuspecting boys and

 girls.
-They lack an ounce of idea on how to fight this video hurricane.
+They lack any idea of how to fight this video hurricane.
 What

-they did now is one of the lowest actions in the history of Nigerian politics.
+they did now is among the most egregious actions in the history of Nigerian politics.

 To be fair to the embattled governor, however, he might